 Qualification criteria and process:

-- An applicant must have been a NAVHDA Senior Judge for at least five years.
+- An applicant must be a NAVHDA Senior Judge.

 - An applicant must have been a Senior Judge judging at least 20 days of NAVHDA tests.